-- When something besides the price level affects AS, this shifts AS. - Prices of factors of production: when the price of labor, capital, or land increase, this shifts AS to the left. - Exchange rate: if the value of the U.S. currency decreases, this increases the cost of importing foreign factors of production. - Technology: an increase in technology shifts AS to the right. - Business taxes can affect output decisions of firms and shift AS. - Other government regulation.
+- When something besides the price level affects AS, this shifts AS. - Prices of factors of production: when the price of labor, capital, or land increase, this shifts AS to the left. - Technology: an increase in technology shifts AS to the right. - Business taxes can affect output decisions of firms and shift AS. - Other government regulation.